Formosa Resolution of 1955: Deteriorating circumstances

 In the early 1950s however, peaceful relations between the United States and the People's Republic of China began to deteriorate.
 In the months succeeding the declaration of neutrality, the PRC seized all U.S. consular property in Beijing, signed the 1950 Treaty of Friendship, Alliance, and Mutual Assistance with the Soviet Union, and began growing its forces at Chekiang and Fukien, opposite Formosa.
-These developments, along with the outbreak of the Korean War in June 1950, prompted the order of an American fleet to position itself in the Taiwan Strait to prevent a possible attack on Formosa by the PRC.
+These developments, along with the outbreak of the Korean War in June 1950, prompted President Eisenhower to order the American navy to position itself in the Taiwan Strait to prevent a possible attack on Formosa by the PRC.
 The ROC had always been perceived by Western powers as China's only legitimate government and had thus held its seat at the United Nations since the organization's establishment.
-Following the Communist Party of China's victory in the Chinese Civil War, the official establishment of the PRC raised questions of who China's legal representative at the UN should be, and the U.S. vote against a seat for the PRC at the UN further intensified Sino-American tensions.
-In the early- to mid-1950s, the United States launched a trade embargo and began a policy of isolation and containment towards the PRC.
+Following the CCP's victory in the Chinese Civil War, the official establishment of the PRC raised questions of who China's legal representative at the UN should be.
+The U.S. voted against a seat for the PRC at the UN which further strained relations tensions between the two powers.

-Between 1952 and 1954, the Eisenhower administration increased its diplomatic, economic, and military aid to Taiwan, with economic aid valued at US$527 million and military aid at US$940 million.
+By the mid-1950s, the United States launched a trade embargo and began a policy of isolation and containment towards the PRC.
+Parallel to this, the Eisenhower administration between 1952 and 1954 increased its diplomatic, economic, and military aid to Taiwan, with economic aid valued at US$527 million and military aid at US$940 million.
 On September 3, 1954, the CCP began a heavy artillery bombing of the Chinese islands of Quemoy and Matsu, a smaller group of islands just off the mainland that ROC officials considered optimal for strategic positioning and reinvasion of the mainland.
 The PRC additionally held thirteen American prisoners and was threatening their execution, prompting further action by the Eisenhower administration.
 On December 2, 1954, the Sino-American Mutual Defense Treaty was signed between the U.S. and the ROC, in addition to other mutual security agreements in the Pacific.